Convocation Ceremony

 ☑ Book a time to get your grad photos taken

-Graduation photography session bookings are now open for Spring 2025 graduates.
+Graduation photography session bookings will open soon for Spring 2026 graduates.

 To book your 15-minute portrait sitting through Edge Imaging, please visit booking.edgeimaging.ca